chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

     "session": "..."
 }
 ```
-with the generic fortimanager ansible module, the `id` and `session` are taken over by fortimanager httpapi plugin, users should ignore them, only `method` and `params` are from user input.
+with the generic fortimanager ansible module, the `id` and `session` are taken over by fortimanager httpapi plugin, users should ignore them, only `method` and `params` are user input.

 there are two ways to write an ansible playbook with the generic fortimananger module.